em-1a/em1a/README.md

-idc what you do with any of this, as long as I'm credited somehow, anyway, go crazy, peace, love all y'all (c) em1a.com 2024
+idc what you do with any of this, go crazy, peace, love all y'all (c) em1a.com 2024